NHOrus/srwq-compilation/episode-04.md

 The R-Blades tonfas

 The 2 Gespensts between them have 1 M95 MG, 2 M13 Shotguns and 1 Mega Beam Rifle.
-There are Split Missiles and Plasma Cutters to spare in the TausendFeussler, but no replacement Slash Rippers.
+There are Split Missiles and Plasma Cutters to spare in the Tausendfuessler, but no replacement Slash Rippers.

 The Randgriths weapons are mainly fixed other than its knife, although you could move the Spider Nets to another unit.